 The best way to treat worms is to use a worming paste but which paste you use will be dependant on the type of parasite your horse has a problem with.
 The table below should help you to know which ingredients help to remove which worms.

 Can worms be good for my horse?

-Historically we’ve tried to eradicate worms by use of a strict worming programme but can worms actually be a good thing?
+Historically we’ve tried to eradicate worms by use of a strict worming program but can worms actually be a good thing?
 I know you think I’ve gone mad but there’s a lot of evidence to show that a small number of worms can actually be a good thing.
-A low faecal egg count (approximately 100 to 200 epg) can in fact help your horse.
+A low fecal egg count (approximately 100 to 200 EPG) can in fact help your horse.
 This is because they help to strengthen your horse’s immunity which is obviously a good thing.

 You don’t have to religiously worm your horse every few months, in fact doing so can lead to the parasites becoming immune to the treatment.
-Instead it’s better to have a worm management plan where you regularly test for worms and then treat accordingly.
-At the same time as doing this you should be keeping the paddock as free of droppings as possible and rotate paddocks at least every six months.
+Instead, it’s better to have a worm management plan where you regularly test for worms and then treat them accordingly.
+At the same time as doing this, you should be keeping the paddock as free of droppings as possible and rotate paddocks at least every six months.